Description

 Types of Welding Electrodes:

-1. Consumable Electrodes
+1. Consumable Electrodes:

 - Used in SMAW (Stick Welding).

-– Examples: E6010, E7018 (common in structural steel welding).
+- Examples: E6010, E7018 (commonly used in structural steel welding).

-– Bare Wire Electrodes
+b.
+Bare Wire Electrodes:

 - Used in GMAW (MIG Welding).